-We have been working to help animals in Afghanistan since 2001.
-We helped fund the construction of a new veterinary clinic for the Veterinary Science Faculty at Kabul University and continue to provide on-going support for its operations.
-We also support other companion animal welfare organisations working on the ground in Kabul.
+We helped fund the construction of a new veterinary clinic for the Veterinary Science Faculty at Kabul University and continue to provide ongoing support for its operations.
+We support other companion animal welfare organisations working on the ground in Kabul.

 We have been involved with companion animal welfare in Moscow since 2001.
 Presently we support 3 local charities in the capital.